 - You do not have the time or interest to maintain your website

 - You are flexible about how your website looks and don’t need every detail to be exactly the way you want it

 - You do not need any plugin functionalities

-- Your website is primarily a blog, or an online pamphlet for a locally-offered offline service
+- Your website is primarily a blog, or a site about a particular interest or hobby

 - You are posting on one of the topics listed above, and building traffic is a primary goal of your site

 The cheapest “Personal” WordPress.com paid plan is $48/year.
 That gets you an ad-free site, and your own domain (without wordpress.com in it).
 Paid accounts also receive support directly from WordPress.com in addition to the volunteer support that is provided for free accounts in the community forums.
 You do not have to worry about site security or software updates, which are a major consideration if you are self-hosting.
 However, it’s a very good idea to back up your content no matter what platform you are on.